✅ Subscribe for 10% off your first order online ✅ Subscribe for 10% off

 Rose Prunning

-A copper and oil spray over pruned roses provides early resistance to disease and disrupts any scale forming on the canes.
+Later this month: Begin rose pruning.
+After pruning, a copper and oil spray over the bushes provides early resistance to disease and disrupts any scale forming on the canes.

-Ordering online – it’s the time to order lilies, gladioli and dahlias.
+Ordering online – Choose lilies, gladioli and dahlias for coming summer colour.

 Dahlias from last year can be lifted and divided for replanting in October.